We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 All guests with a MVMCP event ticket are provided with a color coded wrist band upon entrance to the park.
 Each day has a different color, preventing people from trying to reuse old wrist bands to simply stay in the park.

-This wrist band is how Cast Members determine who is allowed in the park after 7:00p and who needs to be asked (politely!) to leave.
+This wrist band is how Cast Members determine who is allowed in the park and on the rides after 7:00p and who needs to be asked (politely!) to leave.

 Mickey’s Very Merry Christmas Party Tickets